BDChristman/PersonalWebsite/content/tutoring/items.md

     certificate_url: ''
     date_start: '2022-01-01'
     date_end: ''
     description: 'GRE test preparation for all sections.
 In full transparency, I took the GRE in 2017 and received a 321.
-My quantitative score was a 161, verbal score was a 160, and writing score was a 4.5.
+My quantitative score was a 161, verbal score was 160, and writing score was 4.5.

     Price: $25/hour'
 ---